davidmarquis/redisq/README.md

     </bean>
 ```

-Usually, the Producer and Consumer beans will reside in distinct application and processes, but nothing
-prevents you from having both a Producer and a Consumer within the same application.
+Usually, the Producer and Consumer beans will reside in distinct application and processes, but nothing prevents you from having both a Producer and a Consumer within the same application.

 Using multi-threading on consumers
 ----------------------------------

 By default, consumers are using a threading strategy that uses a single thread.
-This is easily configurable using
+Multi-threading is easily configurable using Spring:
- Spring:

 ``` xml
     <bean id="messageConsumer" class="ca.radiant3.redisq.consumer.MessageConsumer">